Freddie Freeman Player Props: Dodgers vs. Diamondbacks

 - Freeman had an on-base percentage of .414 and slugged .508.

-- Among qualified batters in MLB action last year, he ranked second in batting average, third in on-base percentage, and 13th in slugging.
+- Among the qualifying hitters in baseball last year, he ranked second in batting average, third in on-base percentage, and 13th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.